Commonhold: The (not so) Simple Truth!

 LEASEHOLD LIFE ASKS QUESTIONS!

-On the 17th July 2008 Leasehold Life received a reply from Mr Charles Stewart, Policy Manager of the Land Law Team in response to an e-mail sent on 7th July.
+On the 17th July 2008 Leasehold Life received a reply from Mr Charles Stewart, Policy Manager of the Land Law Team of the Law Commission in response to an e-mail sent on 7th July.

 It reads as follows: